 Younger people usually have rare heart problems that they were born with.
 They usually don't know they have a heart problem.

 The most common heart problem in younger people is:

 Other heart problems in younger people include:

-Heart conditions that make your heart rhythm abnormal when you exercise or feel stress, such as long QT syndrome Long QT Syndrome and Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called long... read more
+Heart conditions that make your heart rhythm abnormal when you exercise or feel stress, such as long QT syndrome Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called a long... read more

 A weak area or bulge in a part of your aorta (the main artery that carries blood away from your heart to the rest of your body—the weak area or bulge is called an aortic aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
 It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more )

 Birth defects in your coronary arteries (blood vessels that bring your heart oxygen)